-Use the worksheet below to compute the state tax addback on the SC 1040.
+Use the worksheet below to compute the state tax add back on the SC1040.
 Do not submit this worksheet with your return.
 Keep it with your tax records.

-Worksheet for state tax addback 1.
-Itemized deductions from 2020 federal 1040, Schedule A line 17.
-1 Enter the federal standard deduction you would have been allowed if you had not itemized.
-Enter zero if filing status is Married Filing Separately (MFS).
-(See federal instructions.)
-2 3.
-Subtract line 2 from line 1.
+Worksheet for state tax addba ck 1.
+Itemized deductions from 2022 federal 1040, Schedule A line 17.
+1 Enter the federal standard deduction you would have been allowed if you itemized.
+Enter zero if filing status is Married Filing Separately (MFS al instructions.)
+3. Subtract line 2 from line 1.
 (Enter zero if line 2 is greater than line 1.)
 3 4.
-Enter the amount of state and local Income Tax or general Sales Tax from federal Schedule A. 4 Subtract real estate taxes and personal property taxes reported on federal Schedule A from the federal limit of \$10,000 (\$5,000 if MFS).
-Enter the difference but not less than zero.
-5 6.
-Enter the lesser of line 3, line 4, or line 5.
+Enter the amount of state and local Income Tax or general Sales Tax from Schedule A. n federal 4 Subtract real estate taxes and personal property taxes reported on feder from the federal limit of \$10,000 (\$5,000 if MFS).
+Enter the difference bu zero.
+6. Enter the lesser of line 3, line 4, or line 5.
 Enter this amount on SC1040 line a.
 6